muzeyr/nest-prisma-docker-postgresql/README.md

   <p align="center">A progressive <a href="http://nodejs.org" target="_blank">Node.js</a> framework for building efficient and scalable server-side applications.</p>
     <p align="center">

+NestJS application with integrated Prisma ORM for managing user, product, and category models using PostgreSQL as the database.
+To save time on CRUD operations, I used the npm library, nestjs-prisma-crud (https://kepelrs.github.io/nestjs-prisma-crud/).
+I also included a Postman collection, making testing the API even easier.
+Deployment is made simple with Docker, making it easy to run the project with just a few commands.
+As I noticed a lack of examples for relational models, I created this repository to showcase the implementation.
+Feel free to check it out and let me know your thoughts!

+  ! #NestJS #Prisma #RelationalModels #WebDevelopment #nestjs-prisma-crud #Postman #PostgreSQL #Docker

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.